Mouth-Controlled Synthesizer #itp #the-code-of-music

 To emphasize the mouth as the controller, I dynamically scaled the lip contours to always fit the canvas, no matter the direction or distance of detected face.
 I also did not want to leave the canvas blank when there was no face detected, so I recorded the keypoints of a neutural face and used them as the default placeholder.
 Furthermore, to create a smooth experience, I was using an interporlation function so that noises and jitters in the tracking were reduced signicantly.

-With a well developed visual, it was finally time to focus on the mapping of mouth movements to the sythesizer parameters.
+With a well developed visual, it was finally time to focus on the mapping of mouth movements to the synthesizer parameters.
 I chose to use the FMSynth built into the Tone.js library as it offered a lot of flexibilty.

 After numerous experimentations, I landed on these controls: